The Balanced Scorecard: Outsmarting design and implementation traps

 7. Getting over the experimental Scorecard: Although they claim to have a Balanced Scorecard implementation system, the truth is that many companies do not get beyond its experimental phase.
 There is also a significant number of organizations that only have it implemented in one or two Head Offices where they use it on a superficial level.

 Failure to act upon cohesively implementing the Balanced Scorecard throughout the entire organization means giving up at the first sight of struggle.
 Owning one single scorecard reflects poorly on the integrated performance management system organizations strive to achieve.

-Each organization’s scorecard must be shaped in accordance to their unique business model, as well as their industry, strategy and organizational culture.
+Each organization’s scorecard must be shaped in accordance with its unique business model, as well as their industry, strategy, and organizational culture.
 Implementing Balanced Scorecards that others have used and thrived upon may be the downfall of those organizations that are replicating them.

 9. Holding on to the past and overlooking the present: The business environment is forever changing.
 Consequently, it should be easily understood that elderly Balanced Scorecard implementations may not be the best practices for the organizations of today.
 This can be also applied to any organization that has notable experience in its operating field of the market.

 Balanced Scorecards should be continuously updated.
 Take into consideration that some performance indicators become obsolete with time and that others should be activated instead.
 In the same way that the strategy of an organization adapts to new market conditions, so should we redesign the balanced scorecard around the new strategy.

 10. Commitment: When implementing the Balanced Scorecard, take into consideration that it is THE performance management system, a single one, not one of many.

 Decision making cannot be based on a false reality.
 That is why, when implemented with its full potential in mind, the Balanced Scorecard is one of the best reflections of an organization’s contribution to the real operating environment.